badman74/Binaries/sgminer_v5_0/doc/configuration.md

 ### shaders

 Number of shaders per GPU for algorithm tuning.
+This is used to calculate `thread-concurrency` if not specified.

 *Available*: Global, Pool, Profile

+*Algorithms*: `scrypt` `nscrypt`

 *Config File Syntax:* `"shaders":"<value>"`